 - What are the Types of Engine Valves?

 The following are the three types of engine valves: Valve with a poppet.
-Valve on the sleeve Valve with a rotary action.
+The valve on the sleeve Valve with a rotary action.

 - What is the Name of the Valve that is in an Engine?